 To this woman some of the most beautiful moments on mission were when I sat in front of grown men and witnessed tears roll down their cheeks.
 I greatly admired and respected their vulnerability.
 What I witnessed was incredible strength, courage and bravery.
-It was holy ground, as I held the most scared of spaces.
+It was holy ground, as I held the most sacred of spaces.
 I silently listened to their stories of tragedy, sorrow, sin, and triumph, as I prayed and talked with them.
 I often remembered the shortest verse in scripture “Jesus wept”.

 So what about tears makes us so uncomfortable?
 Is it the open display of vulnerability?
 Are we a fish out of water when we do not have the answers, words, or actions to fix and help?
 Are we one that wants to swoon in like an eagle looking for prey to fix or do we run for the hills when we don’t have answers?
 And why the desire for either when it’s clear the healing power of God is at work?
 Tears are a beautiful gift and a display of love.
 So why is it we want to stop the flow of such healing grace and force one into hiding?